Translate this page to any language by choosing a language in the box below.

-The giant eruption of the island of Krakatau in Indonesia in 1883 is another example.
+Every schoolchild has heard of the giant eruption of the island of Krakatau in Indonesia in 1883, which certainly is another example.
 From qz.com

 The official death toll recorded by Dutch authorities was 36,417, though some modern estimates put it at three or four times the total.
 There was a lasting effect on the world’s climate, too: aerosols emitted into the atmosphere by the blast led global air temperatures to drop by as much as 2.2 degrees Fahrenheit (1.2 degrees Celsius).
 According to a 2006 article in the journal Nature, the volcano caused oceans to cool for as much as a century, offsetting the effect of human activity on ocean temperatures.
 If the volcano had not erupted, the authors argue, our sea levels might be much higher than they are today.

 Reams of data from these explosions enabled us to come up with the answer: volcanic explosions do cause global cooling.
 Sometimes.
 Whether or not a specific eruption leads to cooling depends on its size, location and even chemical composition.
 But Tambora probably did cause the Year Without a Summer.